From application to study start for citizens of a country outside of the EU, EEA or Switzerland

 Apply for housing

 - All international students will receive an invitation to the database of the Housing Foundation Copenhagen where you can apply for housing in Copenhagen.
+All international students are automatically on the list for the Housing Foundation Copenhagen.
+You do not need to contact us to let us know that you wish to receive the invitation.
 We are regrettably not able to guarantee housing for all students, so you may also want to start looking into alternative housing options around this time.

 Consult your study start website